HeartWise-AI/DeepECG_Docker/README.md

      - `preprocessing_folder`: The path to the folder where the preprocessed files will be saved.
 Example: `/preprocessing`.
      - `preprocessing_n_workers`: The number of workers to be used for the preprocessing.
 Example: `16`.

-   - Ensure that the paths and model names in the `heartwise.config` file are correctly set according to your setup and requirements.

-3. Run the pipeline:
-   - If using Docker, follow the [Docker](#docker) instructions below

-4. Retrieve results:
-   - Check the `outputs/` directory for the generated results file
-   - Check the `preprocessing/` directory for the generated preprocessed files

 ## 🐳 Docker

 ### Running the Docker Container

-To run the Docker container, use one of the following commands based on your hardware:
+To run the Docker container, use one of the following commands based on your hardware and mode:

 **For full run:**
 Run both preprocessing and analysis: